 What Does a Technical Lead Do?

+Understanding what is a technical lead is only complete when you also understand what the role involves.
 The specifications of a technical lead role will vary depending on the project and the company you work for, but there are many general tasks that most technical leads tend to be responsible for.

 - Identifying technical user requirements for the project and finding solutions